melon de bourgogne

-melon de bourgogne

 - SAUVIGNON-BLANC, « Sélection » – IGP Val de Loire

-    Cabernet-Franc is the leading red grape variety of the Loire Valley, primarily planted around the Saumur vineyard.
-With its freshness, aromatic finesse, spicy aromas and notes of red berries, it produces a very pleasant, light red wine, generally less tannic than other reds.
+Cabernet-Franc is the leading red grape variety of the Loire Valley, primarily planted around the Saumur vineyards.
+Thanks to its freshness, aromatic finesse, spicy aromas and notes of red berries, it produces a very pleasant, light red wine, generally less tannic than other reds.

-    We have been growing Cabernet Franc since 1975.
-Today, our plots planted with old vines allow us to produce a deliciously fruity red that is both fresh and powerful, an excellent laying-down wine.
+We have been growing Cabernet-Franc since 1975.
+Today, our plots planted with old vines allow us to produce a deliciously fruity red that is both fresh and powerful, quite an excellent laying-down wine.